Msq-9/Extraction-of-Skills/README.md

 Extracting Skills from resume using NLP & Machine Learning techniques along with Word2Vec from gensim for Word Embeddings.

 ## Description
 Used Word2Vec from gensim for word embeddings after cleaning the data using NLP methods such as tokenization and stopword removal.
-These word embeddings were then used with K-Means Clustering in which some of the clusters contained skills (Tech, Non-tech & soft skills).
+Now, using these word embeddings K Clusters are created using K-Means Algorithm.
+Out of these K clusters some of them contained skills (Tech, Non-tech & soft skills).

 ## Prerequisites
 ### Software